remiteeple/your-first-minute-on-a-server/README.md

 ## Update Automation (**unattended-upgrades**)

 Automatic security updates are important to ensure un-patched vulnerabilities are mitigated on a live server.
-While automatic upgrades can occasionally break things, I'd say its better to patch security holes with slightly more up-keep \_(the task is automated after all) then it is to stay overtly less secure.
+While automatic upgrades can occasionally break things, I'd say it's better to patch security holes with slightly more up-keep \_(the task is automated after all) than it is to stay overtly less secure.

 To keep the system up-to-date without admin intervention we will install [**unattended-upgrades**](https://wiki.debian.org/UnattendedUpgrades):